COSC3020/mergesort-NolanBerg/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-Outer Loop (curr_size): The outer loop iterates log n times, n being the number of elements in the array.
+Outer Loop (curr_size): The outer loop iterates log n times, n being the number of elements in the array. curr_size doubles in each iteration until larger than the size of the array.
+Therefore, the outer loop is $\Theta(log n)$.